Thesis format

 Research active tenure-track and career-line faculty across the University are eligible to serve as Honors thesis mentors.
 If a faculty mentor leaves the University before the thesis is complete, the Latin American Studies Program Advisors and DHL will work with the student to find a new mentor.

+Collaborative theses are permitted where appropriate to the student’s chosen disciplinary concentration areas and after approval by the student’s faculty mentor and the Latin American Studies DHL.
 Both individual or single co-authored submissions are accepted as part of a collaborative thesis.
 However, in addition to the thesis, the student is expected to provide a written report describing the scope of their particular contributions to the collaborative project.

 A joint thesis is permitted provided that the topic, scope, and methodology of the thesis are appropriate and meet the expectations of the student’s majors.
 A joint thesis plan must be approved by all DHLs involved and the student’s faculty mentor.

-How does the Honors Thesis relate to other aspects of the major, like a Capstone Project?
+How does the Honors Thesis relate to other aspects for the major?

 The Honors thesis may fulfill the “Signature Experience” requirement for the Latin American Studies major.
 Coursework that supports the thesis include required core courses in History and Anthropology, required language courses in 1 of the Latin American languages offered in the Department of World Languages and Cultures (Spanish, Portuguese, Nahuatl, or Quechua), and relevant content and methodology courses in the student’s chosen disciplinary concentration areas.